amberstar/State/Docs/Setup.md

-#How to set up a target to automatically generate model code every time you build your host.
+#How to set up a target to automatically generate model code every time you build your project.

 If you do not have State framework, or mogenerator installed do that first.